Agriculture

 More on Agriculture

-WASHINGTON, D.C. – Today, in a House Agriculture Committee hearing, U.S. Rep. Randy Feenstra (R-Hull) slammed the Biden Administration over its burdensome and overreaching Waters of the U.S. (WOTUS) rule.
+WASHINGTON, D.C. – Today, during a House Agriculture Committee hearing, U.S. Rep. Randy Feenstra (R-Hull) urged EPA Administrator Michael Regan and the Biden Administration to approve an emergency waiver to allow for the sale of low-cost E-15 this summer.